gkrampah/DeepNeuralNetwork/README.md

      * V is a t × s matrix

-In which the weight matrices U, V, W are the same across all positions
+In which the weight matrices U, V, and W are the same across all positions

 Practical Details

 Often, we train on just the ”final” output and ignore intermediate outputs.

-Slight variation called Backpropagation Through Time (BPTT) is used to train RNNs.
+A slight variation called Backpropagation Through Time (BPTT) is used to train RNNs.

-Sensitive to length of sequence (due to “vanishing/exploding gradient” problem).
+Sensitive to the length of the sequence (due to the “vanishing/exploding gradient” problem).

-In practice, we still set a maximum length to our sequences.
-If the input is shorter than maximum, we “pad” it.
-If the input is longer than maximum, we truncate it.
+In practice, we still set a maximum length for our sequences.
+If the input is shorter than the maximum, we “pad” it.
+If the input is longer than the maximum, we truncate it.

 ## RNN Applications